hookFang/File-Share-Node.js-Express/README.md

 ### To Delete a file
 	Example for download: localhost:1337/deleteAPI/shortCode
 	Replace shortcode with the value recived when you uploaded the file.

+## CRON Job
+A Cron Job runs every minute to delete expired files and data from MongoDB.
+This ensures that no files are left behind in the server after the expiry time.

+## Future plans
+Encrypt the uploaded files!